PAY RANGE: 23

 Completion of a two-year program with major course work in electronic or electrical engineering technology at a technical institute or two years at an accredited college or university with major course work in electrical or electronic engineering.

-Any equivalent combination of training and experience that has included the completion of at least one year of post high school technical training at a technical institute or at an accredited college or university in the field of building construction technology, architectural design or civil or mechanical engineering technology as an educational minimum in the Civil specialty, and in electrical or electronic engineering technology for the Electrical or Electronic specialty.
+Any equivalent combination of training and experience that has included the completion of one year of post high school technical training at a technical institute or at an accredited college or university in the field of building construction technology, architectural design or civil or mechanical engineering technology, or completion of the City of Philadelphia’s Construction Management Certificate Program, as an educational minimum in for the Civil specialty, or completion of one year of post high school technical training at a technical institute or at an accredited college or university in electrical or electronic engineering technology as an educational minimum for the Electrical or Electronic specialty.

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.
 In accordance with Civil Service Regulation 11.032 - Selective Factor Certification – the appointing authority may request certification of eligible candidates with specified education to fill specific positions in this class.
 Certification to fill such positions will be made from the two highest ranking eligible candidates on the eligible list who possess the specified education.

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of appointment as a Construction Projects Technician 3 if required by the work assignment.